-Figure 7-2: Comparison of the Affected Population in the 2007 RIA and Retrospective Analysis, by Security Issue than the compliance costs for release facilities.
+Figure 7-2.
+Comparison of the Affected Population in the 2007 RIA and Retrospective Analysis, by Security Issue

+The breakdown by security issue is significant because both the 2007 RIA projected, and this retrospective analysis confirmed that the compliance costs for theft/diversion facilities are lower than the compliance costs for release facilities.
 Thus, reversing the percentage make-up of the population of affected facilities so that the majority are in the lower-cost theft/diversion category rather than the higher-cost release category is another factor contributing to the substantial overestimate of costs in the 2007 RIA.